Governance

 • Installation of digital radios in each business office

-• Provision of emergency supplies and items to support employees staying at business offices and returning home after a disaster
+• Provision of emergency supplies and items to support employees temporarily staying at business offices and returning home after a disaster

 • Establishment of basic IT systems (assignment to an external data center and creation of a system infrastructure that is quickly transferable to a backup system in emergencies)